 Sign up to receive E-notifications by text and email to stay up to date with the City’s efforts to address homelessness. including meetings and events. www.MalibuCity.org/HomelessNews.

 If you have an immediate safety concern, call 911 or the Malibu/Lost Hills Sheriff's Station at 310-456-6652.

-Camping in the brush poses a wildfire threat to our community.
+Camping in the brush poses a wildfire threat.
 If you see a campfire in the brush, always call 911 immediately.

-Encampments on private property should be reported to the Lost Hills Sheriff’s Station at 818-878-1808.
-If you’re reporting an encampment on someone else’s property, the Sheriff’s Department can identify the property owner, check for a Letter of Agency on file, and/or contact the property owner to see if they want them removed.
+Encampments on private property should be reported to the Lost Hills Sheriff’s Station at 310-456-6652 or 818-878-1808.
+If you are reporting an encampment on someone else’s property, the Sheriff’s Department can identify the property owner, check for a Letter of Agency on file, and/or contact the property owner to see if they want them removed.

 Encampments on public property can also be removed.
 However, specific protocols must be followed by both the pertinent municipality and law enforcement.
-Sometimes this process can take up to two months.
+Sometimes, this process can take up to two months.
 Before clearing any encampment, campers must be given access to outreach services, and clear warnings must be posted noting the scheduled clean-up day.
-The Los Angeles County Sheriff’s Department Homeless Outreach Services Team helps oversee this extensive process.
+The Los Angeles County Sheriff’s Department Homeless Outreach Services Team (HOST) helps oversee this extensive process.

 - It protects the City and law enforcement from liability, decreasing costs to the community resulting from litigation.
 If you are concerned about an encampment, City staff can provide information about any ongoing encampment clean-up operations.

 Do not attempt to pick up used needles.
-If found, please call the Los Angeles County Fire Health Unit:
+If found, call the Los Angeles County Fire Department’s Health Hazardous Materials Division:

 - Between 7:00 AM and 5:00 PM, call 323-890-4317